It began on a summery Sunday morning in 1982 when, for lack of any other emotion, I was depressed.

 Doreen had been shacking up with a tennis pro and was gone for a week.
 But I had my way with her horizontally.
 She apologized between orgasms.

 “I love you, Bud.
-I’ll never do this again.
+I’ll never cheat on you again.
 I swear.”

 I wanted to believe her but Bud is the name of the tennis pro.